usir2/Custom-Gridview-ArrayAdapter-Example/README.md

 * The description is in the project file.
 # 7 Steps EZ!!
 1. Create GridView in main XML file.
-2. Create GridCustomLayout XML file .
+2. Create GridViewCustomLayout XML file .
 3. Create Item class (Model).
 4. Create ItemAdapter class.
 5. Add items to arraylist.